skypjack/entt/docs/md/container.md

 rather than a container of tuples.
 The purpose is to allow efficient access to single columns and not just access to the entire data set of the table.

-When a row is accessed, all data are returned in the form of a tuple containing (possibly const) references to the elements of the row itself.<br/>
+When a row is accessed, all data is returned in the form of a tuple containing (possibly const) references to the elements of the row itself.<br/>
 Similarly, when a table is iterated, tuples of references to table elements are returned for each row.